-Relationship to Comprehensive Plan Potential Board/Commission Review: Primary Connection Planning and Transportation Element: Community Services & Facilities Commission Section: Maintenance of Parks and Community Facilities Goal: C-3 Policy: C-3.2 Environmental Impact Analysis: This project is expected to have a poss sible exemption from CEQA under Section 15301.
+Relationship to Comprehensive Plan Potential Board/Commission Review: Primary Connection Planning and Transportation Element: Community Services & Facilities Commission Section: Maintenance of Parks and Community Facilities Goal: C-3 Policy: C-3.2 Environmental Impact Analysis: This project is expected to have a possible exemption from CEQA under Section 15301.
+This project is expected to have a possible exemption from CEQA under Section 15301.